dansays/housesitter-instructions/README.md

 Dogs are also not allowed in the common areas (apart from the dog run, obviously).
 If you wish to enjoy a dog by the fire, Instagram will provide you with a wide assortment of adorable photos.

 The building provides wifi in all common areas.
-The password for the "Aven Guest" network is `Beourguest`.
+The password for the "Aven Guest" network is `beourguest`.

 **Pro tip:** if you look in the reflection of the building across the street, you can tell how busy the pool is from our apartment!

 ### The Ojai Deck

 On the 32nd floor, you'll find an additional fireplace, quiet and comfortable seating, fresh citrus trees, and panoramic views of the city (including the Hollywood sign).

+No dogs are allowed in this area.

 ## Meet your robot roommate